 Much of this was about the bullpen.
 Bochy, a future Hall of Fame manager, guided his team through each playoff run, managing his relief group supremely.
 They had a bullpen ERA below 2.50 in those three postseasons.

-Those three titles elevated the Giants to fifth all-time in World Series wins, two ahead of their rival Dodgers.
+Those three titles elevated the Giants to fifth all-time in World Series wins, which was two ahead of their rival Los Angeles Dodgers.
+The Dodgers have since joined the Giants on eight.

 New York Yankees (1996-2001)